ilias/lambda/docs/LANGUAGE.md

 - For macro debugging, turn pretty printing off (`:pretty off`) and optionally enable stepping/logging to inspect the raw expanded forms.
 - Unquote precedence tip: `~` binds to the following expression.
 If you write `plus ~ a 1`, it parses as `plus ~(a 1)`.
 To insert a site variable as a single argument, parenthesize the unquote: `plus ~(a) 1`.

+Guidance:

+- Prefer introducing temporary binders inside macros freely—gensym ensures they can't capture call-site variables.
+- Keep call-site code inside `~(...)` or `~@(...)` to preserve names and bindings from the invocation site.
+- If an expanded identifier seems to resolve unexpectedly, inspect with `:pretty off; :step on` and check for module qualification or shadowing.
+- For references intended to target a specific module binding, write them qualified in the template (e.g., `` `(Mod::f ~(x))``).

 ---

 ### Pretty Printing Rules